h31/NetworksLab2021/client/README.md

-# client for Dmitri Zagorodnov Server
+# client for Dmitry Zagorodnov Server